 We have power curves for most trainers in production today, and we try very hard to add new ones that appear on the market — however, we may not have power curves for some trainers.
 If you have a trainer that isn't listed, you're welcome to contact us at email@example.com or select a similar trainer with a compatible power curve; check out this article for more information on how to do that.

 Since VirtualPower uses the speed-to-power ratios of trainers to convert your speed readings to power readings.
 You can do a couple of things to make sure that your VirtualPower readings are as consistent as possible.

 Rolling resistance (with regards to TrainerRoad) is defined as the amount of pressure on your tire from the trainer's roller.
 This is an important variable to keep consistent between rides as your VirtualPower readings will be more reliable and comparable as a result.
 Try to keep the same amount of rolling resistance on the tire each time you ride.

 Tire pressure can also affect rolling resistance.
 Make sure you pump your tires up to the same amount of pressure for each workout.

 Trainers Affected by Heat

-As some trainers warm up, you might see changes in their resistance levels.
+As some trainers need a warm-up, you might see changes in their resistance levels.
 We suggest you take this into account and warm up your trainer before you do any big intervals.
-Since most of our workouts have 10-15 minute warm ups, this isn't as big of a problem.
+Since most of our workouts have 10-15 minute warm-ups, this isn't as big of a problem.

-Another thing to note is that some trainers keep changing resistance EVEN after the warm up period.
+Note: some trainers keep changing resistance EVEN after the warm-up period.
 These trainers won't work as well with VirtualPower as some of our other trainers.
 Check out our recommended trainers!